Confusingly, I’m not sure it's worth saving.

 - Is my partner willing to include me in the process?
 Fixing relationship problems is sometimes a process and not a quick fix.
-Am I being included
+Is he/she including me in the process?

-The above five questions can help you in deciding.
-“Forgiveness or move on?”
-If you answered yes to all of the above questions, your relationship has great potential, even with the seemingly worst problems.
+The above five questions can help you in deciding - forgiveness, seek help together, or move on.
+If you answered yes to all of the above questions, your relationship has great potential - even with the seemingly worst problems.

-While some problems may be worked out on your own, other problems might be best worked out with a trained counselor.
+While some problems may be worked out on your own, other problems might be best worked out with a trained counselor or a relationship coach.
 Seeking professional help at the early stages of relationship trouble can set a solid foundation!